johnnygreen/laravel-grunt/README.md

 Love that yeoman just came out, but it was a bit too opinionated for my workflow.
 As yeoman uses bower and grunt, here is an example of how to use those two packages with Laravel to output the all wonderful single css and single js file.
 This example uses Coffee-Script and SASS with simple mustache templates attached to a global, JST.

 ###Folder Structure
-There are some junk files in there… they are from whatever current project I was working on at the time of scraping this out of a project.
+There are some junk files in there… they can be ignored / deleted.
 <pre>
 application/
 ├── assets